 The “true” medicinal aloe from ancient times is Aloe vera, a yellow-flowered Arabian aloe which only exists in cultivation, and can only be grown true from offsets.
 This plant was formerly known as Aloe barbadensis. + Show More

 The aloes which branch or offset are generally easy to start from rooted cuttings or offsets.
 Some can only be grown from seed.
+Aloe seed is usually relatively large and quick to get started.
 Hybrids (including many of the named hybrids in cultivation) will not generally grow true from seed, and most aloes require two flowering individuals to be pollinated (by birds, bees, or humans) and produce seed.

 Open pollination in the aloe garden gives rise to all sorts of strange and interesting hybrids.
 Most species are quite promiscuous; a few may self-pollinate.
 Seed which is not produced carefully, excluding pollinators, is likely to be less than pure.
 Wait until the capsule dries up and breaks open to harvest mature seed (except with Lomatophyllum, which makes an indehiscent berry).